Jamzyokei/letsencrypt-revoke-action/README.md

-# Revoke Certificate Issued by Let''s Encrypt
+# Revoke Certificate Issued by Let's Encrypt
 This action uses either an account key or a private key to revoke a certificate issued by Let's Encrypt.

 ## Inputs